qmk/qmk_firmware/docs/features/bootmagic.md

 #define BOOTMAGIC_COLUMN 1
 ```

-By default, these are set to 0 and 0, which is usually the "ESC" key on a majority of keyboards.
+By default, these are set to 0 and 0, which is usually the `ESC` key on a majority of keyboards.

-And to trigger the bootloader, you hold this key down when plugging the keyboard in.
+To trigger the bootloader, hold this key down when plugging the keyboard in.
 Just the single key.

 ::: warning
 Using Bootmagic will **always reset** the EEPROM, so you will lose any settings that have been saved.